Home : About Us : History

 Sheriff Donald Breaux became sheriff in 1984 and continued the work of his predecessors.
 Sheriff Breaux continued to upgrade the equipment and technology of the Sheriff’s Office.
 Sheriff Breaux instituted a vehicle tracking system for his patrol vehicles to insure efficient dispatching to calls for service, as well as becoming part of the 800 MHZ trunking system for more reliable intra- and interagency communications.
 Sheriff Breaux became the first Sheriff in Louisiana to have a jail nationally accredited when it received accreditation by American Correctional Association on August 5, 1991.

-Sheriff Michael Neustrom, elected in 2000, continued the technological advancement of the Lafayette Parish Sheriff's Office by upgrading the computer system and intra-agency communication.
+former Sheriff Michael Neustrom, elected in 2000, continued the technological advancement of the Lafayette Parish Sheriff's Office by upgrading the computer system and intra-agency communication.
 He also implemented programs such as the High School Law Enforcement Academy and the After School Tutoring program, in conjunction with the Lafayette Parish School Board, helped fight juvenile delinquency and assist the community.
-In 2012 Sheriff Neustrom spearheaded the creation of the Lafayette Criminal Justice Committee.
+In 2012 former Sheriff Neustrom spearheaded the creation of the Lafayette Criminal Justice Committee.
 The CJCC brings the leading criminal justice and law enforcement stakeholders to the table to jointly discuss the most effect ways of addressing public safety.

 Today the Lafayette Parish Sheriff's Office is lead by Sheriff Mark T. Garber.
 Sheriff Garber was elected in 2015, and was sworn into office on July 1, 2016.